All Episodes

 They emptied them into our country.

-And the people behind me have done an incredible job because uh if we didn't have that administration, it would have been so much easier.
+And the people behind me have done an incredible job because if we didn't have that administration, it would have been so much easier.

-They allowed millions of people in this country that shouldn't have been allowed, including over 11,000 murderers, half of whom murdered more than one person, and many of them are gone now, or they're put in prison because we're we don't want to have them come back.
+They allowed millions of people in this country that shouldn't have been allowed, including over 11,000 murderers, half of whom murdered more than one person.

-So we literally put them in our prison, which we don't want to do, but we bring them back to their countries.
+So we literally put them in our prison, which we don't want to do.

 Working with state and local partners, the FBI arrested over 8,000 violent criminals during the course of this period.

-We got uh and we really went after the bad ones.
+And we really went after the bad ones.

 These include 725 individuals wanted for violent crimes against children and murderers.